kmltechio/lumber_district/README.md

 Mimic panels are designed around Berret Hill Touch Toggles driven by custom code loaded onto an Arduino Nano Every which communicates with the Mega over I2C

-Also on the I2C bus are two 16pin GPIO expanders to activate L289N H Bridges to drive the Kato Unitrack snap turnouts.
+Also on the I2C bus are two 16pin GPIO expanders to activate L289N H Bridges which drive the Kato Unitrack snap turnouts.

 Finally an Arduino Nano Every with custom code drives static and animated LED lighting across the layout.